Cryptographic controls technical reference

 The distribution manager service on the site server hashes the content files for all packages.
 The policy provider includes the hash in the software distribution policy.
 When the Configuration Manager client downloads the content, the client regenerates the hash locally and compares it to the one supplied in the policy.
 If the hashes match, the content has not been altered and the client installs it.
 If a single byte of the content has been altered, the hashes will not match and the software will not be installed.
 This check helps to ensure that the correct software is installed because the actual content is crosschecked with the policy.

 The default hashing algorithm for content is SHA-256.
-To change this default, see the documentation for the Configuration Manager Software Development Kit (SDK).

 Not all devices can support content hashing.
 The exceptions include: